-The electrical ground and polarity for 115-V wiring must be properly maintained.
-Refer to Figure 7 for field wiring information and to Figure 15 for furnace wiring information.
+The electrical ground and polarity for 115-v wiring must be properly maintained.
+Refer to Figure 7 for field wiring information and to Figure 16 for furnace wiring information.

-NOTE: If the polarity is not correct, the STATUS LED on the control will flash code 10 and prevent the furnace from heating.
+NOTE: If the polarity is not correct, the STATUS LED on the control will flash rapidly and prevent the furnace from heating.
 The control system also requires an earth ground for proper operation of the control and flame-sensing electrode.

-The 24-V circuit contains an automotive-type, 3-amp. fuse located on the control.
-(See Figure 4) Any shorts of the 24-V wiring during installation, service, or maintenance will cause this fuse to blow.
-If fuse replacement is required, use ONLY a 3-amp. fuse.
-The control LED display will be off when fuse needs to be replaced.
+The 24-v circuit contains an automotive-type, 3-amp. fuse located on the control.
+(See Figure 2.)
+Any shorts of the 24-v wiring during installation, service, or maintenance will cause this fuse to blow.
+If fuse replacement is required, use

+ONLY a 3-amp. fuse.
+The control LED will display status code 24 when fuse needs to be replaced.